Information for Health Professionals

 This applies when there are restrictions placed on the examination.
 The extent of a limited post-mortem examination can vary and will include the examination involving only the areas selected by the parents in discussion with their doctor, the pathologist, or the post-mortem coordinator.
 The focus can be directed towards a specific problem that has been identified during pregnancy or after delivery, such as a heart defect or a specific abnormality of an organ.

-If tissue is required for genetic testing, the limited post-mortem option must be selected.
+If tissue is required for genetic testing only, the limited post-mortem option must be selected.

 After the post-mortem incisions are delicately repaired and will not be visible when the baby is dressed.